-Figure to the left: Technical diagram of eMMC.
-Figure to the left: X-Ray scan of the faulty product
+Figure on the top: Technical diagram of eMMC.
+Bottom: X-Ray scan of the faulty product

 It can be seen from the structural diagram of eMMC FLASH that the management of bad blocks is automatically set through related control registers, and under the circumstance that the hardware configuration related to bandwidth setting on the motherboard is checked to be correct.
 The variation of bandwidth is probably due to the situation that some lines of DAT[7:0] are broken or non-wetting occurs on the bonding pad, and the intermittency leads to the abnormality in polling the bus bandwidth.